Jedi Trial

-Jedi Trial is a science fiction novel by David Sherman and Dan Cragg.
-It is set in the Star Wars galaxy during the Clone Wars, 2.5 years after the Battle of Geonosis in Star Wars: Episode II – Attack of the Clones, and 19.5 years before the Battle of Yavin in Episode IV: A New Hope.
+Jedi Trial is a science fiction novel by David Sherman and Dan Cragg, first published by Del Rey in 2004.
+It is set in the Star Wars galaxy during the Clone Wars.

 Summary

 This book tells the tale of Jedi Master Nejaa Halcyon and Jedi Padawan Anakin Skywalker trying to rescue an important Republic communications hub from the Separatist Forces, located on the barren planet of Praesitlyn.
 Halcyon, having previously failed an important mission, is sent as a trial in order for him to regain the Jedi Council's trust.
 As they had grown close during their time in the Jedi Temple, Halcyon chose Skywalker as his second-in-command against the wishes of the council, making the mission as much a trial for Anakin, as well.

 Even before reaching Praesitlyn, Nejaa confesses to Anakin of his violation of the Jedi code, that he has a wife and a son.
 In turn, Anakin relates about his own forbidden marriage to Padmé Amidala, with both Jedi promising not to reveal their digressions to anyone.

 Skywalker and Halcyon lead the Republic reserve forces to reinforce Praesitlyn, and to recover the hostages within the Intergalactic Communications Center from C.I.S. occupation.
 The opposing C.I.S. forces are commanded by Muun Admiral Pors Tonith of the InterGalactic Banking Clan, under command himself from Asajj Ventress and Sith Lord Count Dooku.

 At this time, the Praesitlyn Defense Forces have been overcome, with Trooper Odie Subu and Lieutenant Erk H'Arman the only survivors.
 The only reason Praesitlyn has not been completely overrun by the C.I.S. is due to intervention by a rogue former Republic officer, Captain Slayke, and his troops, the badly-outnumbered Sons and Daughters of Freedom.
 Halcyon and Skywalker arrive just in time to relieve Slayke with all available troops, though the situation is still perilous.

 Anakin Skywalker is for the first time put in a commanding position, and, while acquitting himself well, clearly shows frustration and an impatience for combat.
 In addition to Skywalker's issues, the book also deals with attitudes towards clones, and their degree of humanity.
 We see a general stereotyping that clones are subdegree humans, with their personalities and abilities often not being trusted as much as those of other beings.
 This can be seen in actions of reconnaissance. where it is clear if Clone Commando CT-19/39 had not been disregarded, he would have been able to relay important information that would have saved hundreds of lives.
 Instead, only Sergeant Omin L'Loxx was relied upon, resulting in disaster.